Where to Buy

 Emily Dickinson stands as the greatest female poet in American literature, a visionary whose nearly 1,800 poems remained unpublished during her lifetime.
 Her compressed, enigmatic verse—marked by daring slant rhymes, unconventional punctuation, and startling metaphysical insight—anticipated Modernism by decades.
 In both form and sensibility, she was a Modernist before Modernism existed.

-Living a largely reclusive life in Amherst, Massachusetts, Dickinson composed an extraordinary body of work in near-total obscurity, with only ten poems appearing in print during her lifetime.
+Living a largely reclusive life in Amherst, Massachusetts, Dickinson composed an remarkable body of work in near-total obscurity, with only ten poems appearing in print during her lifetime.
 Her posthumous publication beginning in 1890 revealed a poet of astonishing originality, and successive scholarly editions throughout the twentieth century steadily elevated her reputation to the highest ranks of American letters.

 European Poetry, 1975-1979